akashxg/Cube-Runner/README.md

 # Cube-Runner
-Recreating the cube runner game using pygame ; Personal project focusing on OOP in Python
+Recreating the cube runner game using pygame ; Personal project focusing on OOP in Python game development